 Paragraph 220.i. requires that MCSO will not take only non-disciplinary action in cases where the Discipline Matrices call for the imposition of discipline.
-As noted in 220.h, the PSB Commander issued coachings for two acts of misconduct that were not eligible to be handled with a coaching.
-MCSO is not in compliance with this Subparagraph.
+There were no instances this reporting period where non-disciplinary action was taken for an act of misconduct that was ineligible to be handled as a coaching.

 Paragraph 220.j. requires that MCSO consider whether non-disciplinary corrective action is also appropriate.
-In three cases reviewed during this reporting period, additional training was provided to employees, and in one, off-duty work privileges were modified.
+In one case reviewed during this reporting period, in addition to discipline, additional training was provided to the involved employees.

 Paragraph 220.k. requires that any departure from the discipline recommended under the Discipline Matrices be justified in writing and included in the employee's file.

-During the last reporting period, 18 investigations with sustained findings resulted in employee discipline.
-Nine involved minor discipline; nine involved serious discipline.
-In 16 of the 18 cases, the final discipline was the presumptive for the category and offense.
-In one, the Appointing Authority mitigated the discipline within the range; in a second, he aggravated the discipline to a sanction outside of the range.
-In both cases, we agreed with the decisions made.
+Twenty-eight investigations with sustained findings resulted in employee discipline.
+Twelve resulted in minor discipline, and 16 resulted in serious discipline.
+In three cases resulting in minor discipline and two resulting in serious discipline, the Appointing Authority mitigated the discipline and provided appropriate written justification for doing so.